LuisaGroup/luisa-compute-rs/README.md

 ### IR Module
 The EDSL and code generation are built atop of an SSA-based IR module.
 The IR module is in a separate crate and can be used to implement other backends and IR transformation such as autodiff.

+### Debuggability
+The CPU backend is designed to be debuggable.
+If needed, it will perform runtime checks to detect errors such as out-of-bound access, bindless array type mismatch, etc. It will display error message containing the **host** stacktrace for pinpointing the error location.

 ## Usage
 To get started, add the following to your `Cargo.toml`: